 When asked what makes a good restaurant manager, Kristin Albert, Director Of Operations at Bottleneck Management University says, “Someone that is upbeat and positive, likes to talk to guests, is a good communicator, likes to train and develop, is proactive and sets others up for success, sets clear expectations and holds staff and managers accountable.”

 With Quality Control measures, a restaurant can soon get on the blacklist and go out of business.
 Since diners visit restaurants for the food, offering them superior quality food and dining environment is a must.
-It is, therefore, important to keep in mind the above procedure to maintain the quality and consistency of food being served at your restaurant.
+It is, therefore, important to keep in mind the above procedure to maintain the quality and consistency of food at your restaurant.
 Following these will allow you to exceed customer expectations and gain their loyalty.

 Get table reservations in just a few clicks!